 Higher-end gyms may come with a pec fly station too, which is always nice.

-Some will also come with a preacher curl pad that’s removable.
+Some may also come with a preacher curl pad that’s removable.

 A lot of the nicer gyms are also compatible with leg press machine and other attachments as well, giving you the ability to expand your machine over time, if you so choose.